-Updated May 8, 2013: President Obama has called for an increase in the federal minimum wage - to at least $9 an hour.
-In addition, President Obama has also proposed indexing the minimum wage to inflation, so it would increase when the cost of living increases.
+Earlier this year, President Obama called for an increase in the federal minimum wage - to at least $9 an hour.
+President Obama has also proposed indexing the minimum wage to inflation, so it would increase when the cost of living increases.
+A new poll reports that 80% of Americans - including 92% of Democrats, 62% of Republicans and 80% of Independents - are in favor of raising the minimum wage to $10.10 per hour and indexing it to the cost of living.

 The Fair Minimum Wage Act of 2013 has been introduced in the U.S. Senate and House of Representatives.
 If passed, it would raise the federal minimum wage from $7.25 to $10.10 per hour by 2015, and adjust it each year after that to keep up with the rising cost of living.
 The legislation would also increase the minimum wage for employees who receive tips.